Skip to content

 So, that was a lot of reading, but I’ll try and boil down the above to a set of points as to what is essential and what is preferable in a file that you send me.

 • Format: For digital files, ideally 44.1khz, 16 bit (CD quality) or better, in .wav or FLAC format.
-I can cut from mp3, but 192k at an absolute minimum, preferably 320k, as long as your ears are happy with the sound of it.
+I can cut from mp3 in desperate cases, but 192k at an absolute minimum and preferably 320k, as long as your ears are happy with the sound of it.

-• Bass: Keep anything under 150hz dead central/mono, a higher crossover would be nice if possible.
+• Bass: Keep anything under 100hz dead central/mono, and frankly a higher crossover would be nice if possible.
 Please don’t use stereo expanders/stereo phase effects on the low end, or it’ll be impossible to cut successfully (and you may even end up with the signal vanishing if I have to try and collapse it into mono).
-Filter out anything under 30hz, it’ll just end up as mud.
+Filter out anything under 30hz, it’ll just end up as mud mixed in with the rumble.

-• Upper mids: Pay attention to vocal sibilants, hi-hats, cymbals and other similar sounds in the 6-10khz range.
-If they stand out in a mix, you can bet they’re likely to cause distortion in a groove.
-De-ess these tracks as much as possible during mixing if possible, if not then be prepared for some after effects to the track if I have to process things at my end.
-I’d say this is the most important factor in creating a disc which sounds good.
+• Upper mids: Pay attention to vocal esses, percussives, sharp transients, hi-hats, cymbals and other similar stuff in the 6-10khz range.
+If they stand out in a mix, you can pretty much bet they’re going to cause teeth-gnashing distortion on playback.
+De-ess or somehow otherwise control these sounds as much as possible during mixing if you can, and if you can’t then be prepared for some after effects to the whole track if I have to process things at my end instead.
+I’d say that this is the most important factor in creating a disc which sounds good.

 • Compression/limiting: Compression and limiting is fine as long as there’s enough headroom to cater for it in the master, although don’t go too mad with it.
 However, ‘hard’ limiting is an absolute no-no, as any clipping of the waveform peaks will cause major problems.
-Ideally send something with around +6db of headroom (and that doesn’t mean a heavily clipped/brickwalled track that’s just volume reduced by -6db).
+I can turn down/turn up files no problem, but if the waveform looks like a sausage then we’re immediately at a disadvantage.

 Paying attention to these points should give me something I can work with, without having to spend hours fiddling around and doing test cut after test cut.